Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Jasper National Park lies to the north of Banff, and the two are connected by the Icefields Parkway, said to be the world’s most beautiful drive.
 Jasper features Rocky Mountain scenery that rivals that of Banff and with just as many things to do, but spread over a larger area and with fewer tourists.
 Many feel that Jasper townsite is more rustic and laid-back than Banff.

-Comparisons to Banff aside, Jasper National Park has pretty much everything going for it: abundant wildlife, waterfalls & beautiful lakes at every turn, awesome hiking, and the most famous glacier in the Canadian Rockies.
+Comparisons to Banff aside, Jasper National Park has pretty much everything going for it: abundant wildlife, some of the most beautiful lakes and waterfalls near Edmonton, awesome hiking, and the most famous glacier in the Canadian Rockies.
 Jasper is also the world’s second largest dark sky preserves, so it’s a great spot to see Northern Lights.

 With its rustic charm, snowy landscapes, awesome winter sports, and more, Jasper is arguable one of the best places in the world to spend Christmas.
 Read about our travels there in this guide to the best things to do in Jasper with kids.